dnsimple/dnsimple-support/content/articles/email-forwarding.md

 The expression is represented as a period followed by an asterisk. **The parenthesis are required**.

 <note>
-When you use email forwarding on a domain, you cannot use any other email service providers (like Google Apps).
+When you use email forwarding on a domain, you cannot use any other email service providers (e.g. Google Apps).
 </note>

 ## Deleting an email forward